MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 * Step 5: Test
   * Now the easy part.
 Navigate to the web application an generate a few error.
 You can do that easily by navigating to the page **Let's crash**.
   * Once you generate enought exception.
-Be patient and check your e-mail.
+Be patient, it will takes a few minutes,  and check your e-mail.

 ## End